 Summer Study Abroad Programs

 The URI Arabic program strongly recommends students planning to study abroad only for a summer to consider the CET Program in Jordan.
-This program has a large proportion of colloquial Arabic instruction, is located in a city where Arabic is spoken more commonly than English, and features Jordanian roommates and language partners.
+This program has a large proportion of colloquial Arabic instruction and features Jordanian roommates and language partners.

 Year-Long Study Abroad Programs